efourb/projects-data-scientist-practicum/README.md

 ### Project 3:
 Optimized sales funnels to speed up the work of the marketing department.

-You can view Project 3 online here, or find it in the corresponding folder of the this repository.
+You can view Project 3 online [here](https://nbviewer.org/github/efourb/projects-data-scientist-practicum/blob/main/P03%20Statistical%20Data%20Analysis/P3%20Statistical%20Data%20Analysis.ipynb), or find it in the [corresponding folder](/P03%20Statistical%20Data%20Analysis/) of this repository.

 ## Integrated Project 1

 ### Project 4:
 Found patterns that determine the success of a computer game.

-You can view Project 4 online here, or find it in the corresponding folder of the this repository.
+You can view Project 4 online [here](https://nbviewer.org/github/efourb/projects-data-scientist-practicum/blob/main/P04%20Integrated%20Project%201/P4%20Integrated%20Project%201.ipynb), or find it in the [corresponding folder](/P04%20Integrated%20Project%201/) of this repository.

 ## Introduction to Machine Learning